MohanKrishnaND/T-0101-Stmicroelectronics-Buck-DC-DC-Converter/README.md

 # 📌 TASK-5

-#  Interfacing I/O expander with the raspberry pi
+#  Interfacing IO expander with the raspberry pi

 [Back to main](#table-of-contents)